 Jobs are as important for our characters as they are for real people.
 A character’s career might be their dream job or one they’ve chosen due to necessity.
 In your story, they might be trying to get that job or are already working in the field.
 Whatever the situation, as with any defining aspect for your character, you’ll need to do the proper research to be able to write that career knowledgeably.

 Enter the Occupation Thesaurus.
 Here, you’ll find important background information on a variety of career options for your character.
 In addition to the basics, we’ll also be covering related info that relates to character arc and story planning, such as sources of conflict (internal and external) and how the job might impact basic human needs, thereby affecting the character’s goals.
-It’s our hope that this thesaurus will share some of your research burden while also giving you ideas about your character’s occupation that you might not have considered before.

-Occupation: Personal Assistant (to a celebrity)
+Personal Assistant (To a Celebrity)

 Overview: A personal assistant is required to perform a variety of duties at the whim of their employer, many of which will be industry-specific to the type of work their employer is involved in.
 For this entry, we will look at an assistant to a celebrity, but personal assistants may also work for politicians, diplomats, CEOs, best-selling authors, entertainment industry executives, fashion designers, royalty…